Asprey Silver Powder Compacts & Cases With An Illustrated Historical Timeline

 Asprey Art Deco era accessories and jewellery are angular, bold and eye-catchingly beautiful.

 A large Art Deco fully hallmarked sterling silver cigarette case assayed at Chester in 1927.
 Sloping shoulders and the striking Greek Key / meander border give this antique a supremely elegant appeal.

-The Meander or Greek Key symbolizes eternal life, eternal love and eternal friendship which is why antiques adorned with it are often given as marriage gift.
+The Meander or Greek Key symbolises eternal life, eternal love and eternal friendship which is why antiques adorned with it are often given as marriage gifts.

 The case is signed ASPREY LONDON.
 It measures 12.5 cm x 8.3 cm & weighs 169.3 grams.

-In 1930 Maharaja of Patiala commissions five trunks, one for each of his five wives.
+In 1930 Maharaja of Patiala commissioned five trunks, one for each of his five wives.

 A superb fully hallmarked Asprey ultra vanity.
 Bold linear engine turned designs and the emerald and diamond set thumb catch set this piece apart as a stunning Art Deco antique.
 The thumb catch depicts the rising sun emerging from behind a skyscraper - one of the most well recognised Art Deco design features.
 The rose gold border adds a contrasting warmth to this piece.
 The compact was imported into London by Asprey in 1938.
 Measures just over 6.5 cm X 6.5 cm & weighs 103.6 grams.